hnkarimi96/Digital-health/README.md

 - **Title Panel**: Displays the application title.
 - **Sidebar Panel**:
-  - A `fileInput` widget to upload a CSV file.
   - Two `selectInput` widgets to choose the X and Y variables for plotting.
   - A `checkboxInput` that lets users toggle the visibility of the data table.
   - A `sliderInput` to adjust the sample size displayed and plotted.